Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Approximation Algorithm for the Isolation Problem

-\begin{cl} The tour $\sigma$ in Step~\ref{step:grpSt:2} covers at least $\frac{h}{4}$ groups and has length $O(\rho)\cdot \opt^*$. \end{cl} \begin{pf} Since we know that the optimal tour $\zeta^*$ has length at most $\beta^l$ and covers at least $h$ groups, it is a feasible solution to the \gso instance defined in Step~\ref{step:grpSt:2}.
-Hence the guarantees on the \gso algorithm $\a$ from Theorem~\ref{th:grp-orient} ensure that the tour $\sigma$ has length at most $\rho \beta^l = O(\rho) \opt^*$.
-Moreover, the fact that we set unit profits for each group ensure that the solution returned visits at least $h/4$ groups. \end{pf}
+\begin{claim} The tour $\sigma$ in Step~\ref{step:grpSt:2} covers at least $\frac{h}{4}$ groups and has length $O(\gamma)\cdot D^*$. \end{claim} \begin{pf} Since we know that the optimal tour $\zeta^*$ has length at most $ a^l$ and covers at least $h$ groups, it is a feasible solution to the \gso instance defined in Step~\ref{step:grpSt:2}.
+So the \gso algorithm ensures that the tour $\sigma$ has length at most $\gamma a^l = O(\gamma) D^*$ and profit (i.e. number of groups) at least $h/4$. \end{pf}